hideckies/hermit/docs/tutorials/simple-implant-beacon.md

 ![task send](../assets/images/terminal/task_send.png)

 To see the tasks waiting for results, run the `tasks` command.
-*However the Implant beacon sleep time is 3 seconds by default, so you need to run thie `task` command immediately after executing the `whoami` command.
+*However the Implant beacon sleep time is 3 seconds by default, so you need to run thie `tasks` command immediately after executing the `whoami` command.

-After a few seconds, you can get the task result with the `loot` command:
+After a few seconds, if the task is successful, you can see the task results with the `loot` command:

 ![loot](../assets/images/terminal/loot.png)